SNAP Benefits in Texas: How to Apply and Qualify

 In-Person Application

-For face-to-face help, you can apply at a local Health and Human Services Commission (HHSC) office.
-Staff can guide you through the paperwork and answer any questions you may have on the spot.
+If you prefer face-to-face assistance, you can apply at a Texas Health and Human Services Commission (HHSC) office.
+Staff can help you fill out the form and answer your questions directly.

 Mail-In Application